Auburn Bird Banding

-A graduate from Auburn High, Mattie is currently attending UMASS Amherst.
-Mattie loves processing and photographing birds.
+A graduate from Auburn High, and UMASS Amherst, Mattie loves processing and photographing birds.
 Her pictures can be seen on the main page of this website.
 Mattie traveled to the Amazon in 2003 and plans on returning soon.
 Mattie loves to travel, and really enjoys going on cruises.
 Mattie received her sub-permit in 2006.
 She spent a summer on the sand flats in Montague doing research on prairie warblers and brown thrashers, and a fall migration on Presque Isle in Erie, PA..
 She will be working again at Audubon Sharon in Sharon Connecticut in a MAPS program and spent the spring migration banding at Manomet..

-When not in school Mattie lives in Worcester with her mother, Myrt and more importantly her cat, Adam .
+When not at a banding site, Mattie stays in Worcester with her mother, Myrt and more importantly her cats, Adam and Huxley.

 When Larry puts down his dental tools, he sometimes uses small tweezers to help remove the fine strands of the mist nets from birdsí feet.
 He is also adept at using a tick remover to remove the little parasites that like to attach near a birdís eye.
 These ticks are being sent to Tufts School of Veterinary Medicine for research on Lyme Disease.
 Larry received his sub-permit in 2009.
 Larry has also been know to perform a root canal on a porcupine.
 Larry helps out with all phases of banding, but most importantly, waking his daughter Sarah before sunrise so they can get to open the nets.

-Marcy Reich is a tireless fund raiser, not only for the Auburn Birdbanding Station but for other organizations lucky enough to have her as a benefactor such as The Pakachoag School of Music and The Master Singers.
+Marcy Reich was tireless fund raiser, not only for the Auburn Birdbanding Station but for other organizations lucky enough to have her as a benefactor such as The Pakachoag School of Music and The Master Singers.
 Marcy was responsible for obtaining the funding for the raptor program and mist nets through her grant writing abilities.
-She has also purchased many nets with funds raised by her can collecting.
+She had also purchased many nets with funds raised by her can collecting.
 Marcy earned her Master's degree in Library Science and worked for many years as a librarian.
-Marcy lives in Auburn with her husband Dr. Larry, daughter Sarah, and two sons, Dan and Nate, and we all miss her very much..
+Marcy lived in Auburn with her husband Dr. Larry, daughter Sarah, and two sons, Dan and Nate, and we all miss her very much..

 She has been to the Amazon three times and has spent the summers of 2005 & 2006 working in South America at an ecological resort.